michaellgans/holbertonschool-printf/README.md

 # holbertonschool-printf

 ***********************
-# What is this project...
+# what is this project...

 		- In this project we have created our own version of the printf function.
 		This function will produce an output according to a format, and handle specific